steven-isbell/react-patterns/src/patterns/Context/README.md

 # Context API

+## EDIT: The context api is fully supported in React since 16.3.
+There is no need to do any additional setup to begin using it.

 The Context API is an existing, but experimental API that exists within React.
 The official React documentation for the API currently has the headline of `Why Not To Use The Context API`; it continues,

 ```